championvision/Django-Interview-Project/README.md

 # Application Start
 If you want to have an application in your project, you will need to start an application.\
-(virtualenv)project/directory$: python manage.py startapp <application name that you want>
+(virtualenv)project/directory$: python manage.py startapp 'application name that you want'

 # Database
-To set your models into db:\
-(virtualenv)project/directory$: python manage.py makemigrations <application name in your project>

 For migration:\
 (virtualenv)project/directory$: python manage.py migrate <application name in your project>

+To make migration: \
+(virtualenv)project/directory$: python manage.py makemigrations <application name in your project>

 # Unit Test

 You may find the unit test in sites/tests.py file.